tabithacharlotte/Pewlett-Hackard-Analysis/README.md

 ## Overview of Project

-The Pewlett-Hackard company noticed that it had an aging population and wanted to ensure that rising employees received training and knowledge from more experienced employees, before those employees retired.
+The Pewlett-Hackard company noticed that it had an aging population and wanted to ensure rising employees received adequate training and knowledge from more experienced employees before they retired.

 ### Purpose